Gender disparities in the dissemination and acquisition of scientific knowledge: Introduction

 \section{Introduction}

 Gender disparities in academia persist despite growing participation of women.
-Research suggests that women are still disadvantaged on multiple dimensions, such as productivity, salary, online representation, credit, and recognition \cite{holman2018gender,charlesworth2019gender,witteman2019gender,huang2020historical,vasarhelyi2021gender,ross2022women}.
-Men and women also differ in how they build collaborations \cite{jadidi2018gender,li.etal_untanglingnetworkeffects_2022} and receive citations \cite{teich2022citation}, which in turn affect their future prospects (e.g., grants, faculty positions) in academia \cite{way2016gender}.
+Research suggests that women are still disadvantaged on multiple dimensions, such as productivity, citations, salary, funding, hiring, online representation, credit, and recognition \cite{ley2008gender,way2016gender,holman2018gender,charlesworth2019gender,witteman2019gender,huang2020historical,vasarhelyi2021gender,ross2022women,teich2022citation}.
 Most evidently, the gap in the number of men and women in Science, Technology, Engineering, and Mathematics (STEM) is indisputable.
 In physics, the percentage of women is as low as 15\%, and the increase in women's participation in recent years is still considerably slow \cite{huang2020historical,holman2018gender}.
 Combined with the historical barriers to entry into science and the first-mover advantages for men, this gap will not close within this century \cite{holman2018gender,kong2022influence}.
-However, past research has questioned the common belief that increasing the number of female researchers is enough to achieve gender equality in academia \cite{huang2020historical}.
-One reason is that temporal discrepancies in the arrival and participation of women in STEM have far-reaching implications, fueling the persistence of stereotypes in STEM (which prevents engagement of future generations) \cite{carli2016stereotypes}, impacting hiring and promotion decisions \cite{moss2012science,clifton2019mathematical}.
+However, past research has questioned the common belief that increasing the number of female researchers is enough to achieve gender equality in academia \cite{huang2020historical,neuhauser2023improving}.
+One reason is that temporal discrepancies in the arrival and participation of women in STEM have far-reaching implications, fueling the persistence of gender stereotypes associated with social roles in STEM which prevents engagement of future generations \cite{carli2016stereotypes} and ultimately impacts hiring and promotion decisions \cite{moss2012science,clifton2019mathematical}.